How to treat purulent inflammation of the skin? Purulent inflammation on the skin Localization of diffuse purulent inflammation

 Furuncle

-Furuncle - melting of the sebaceous gland and hair follicle, which has a purulent-necrotic character.
+Furuncle is a melting of the sebaceous gland and hair follicle, which is purulent-necrotic in nature.

 Which doctor treats purulent inflammations on the skin?

-With the development of purulent-inflammatory skin diseases, it is first of all recommended to consult a dermatologist, since he is the one who treats the skin.
-A dermatologist, if necessary, can involve a surgeon, an infectious disease specialist, an allergist and other doctors in working with a patient.
+With the development of purulent inflammatory diseases skin, it is first recommended to consult a dermatologist, since he is the one who treats the skin.
+A dermatologist, if necessary, can involve a surgeon, infectious disease specialist, allergist and other doctors in working with the patient.

 Diagnostics

 Diagnosis of the disease is often not difficult, since the pathological focus is located close to the surface of the skin and is visible to the naked eye.
-To make a diagnosis, a doctor usually suffices to visually determine the pathological zone.
+To make a diagnosis, a doctor usually needs to visually identify the pathological area.

-Additionally, if necessary, it is possible to take discharge and abscesses, followed by a study to identify the pathogen.
-Once the pathogen is known, antibiotic susceptibility testing is recommended to improve the effectiveness of therapy.
+Additionally, if necessary, it is possible to take discharge and ulcers with subsequent examination to identify the causative agent.
+Once the causative agent is known, antibiotic susceptibility testing is recommended to improve the effectiveness of therapy.

 General principles of treatment

-Skin purulent pathologies are not always easy to treat.
-In this regard, different tactics are recommended for the treatment of children and adults.
+Purulent skin pathologies are not always easy to treat.
+In this regard, it is recommended to use different tactics for treating children and adults.

 • local antibiotic therapy aimed at eliminating the infection;